btnwilson/ChemotherapyABM/README.md

 Cell properties: Mutation rate, apoptosis resistance, invasion probability, recovery rate, and the chemotherapy resistance of cancer cells.
 Extracellular Matrix: Concentration of nutrients, oxygen, and chemotherapy drugs at different locations in the tissue.
 Tissue Size: The size of the grid representing the tissue affects the number of cells and their interactions.
-Treatment Parameters: The interval and concentration of chemotherapy treatments, and the delay before treatment begins.
+Treatment Parameters: The interval and concentration of chemotherapy treatments and the delay before treatment begins.

 ### Potential Applications
 This simulation framework can be used for:

 Exploring Cancer Dynamics: Understanding how cancer grows and spreads under different conditions, including the role of mutations and the influence of the ECM.
 Testing Chemotherapy Regimens: Investigating how different chemotherapy schedules, drug concentrations, and administration intervals affect cancer growth and cell survival.
 Investigating Cancer Evolution: Simulating how genetic mutations contribute to cancer progression, including the development of resistance to treatment and metastasis.
 Modeling Tumor Heterogeneity: Understanding how different genetic pathways or cell types coexist and compete within the tumor microenvironment.

 By adjusting the tunable parameters, users can model a variety of cancer types, treatment strategies, and genetic scenarios, making this framework a powerful tool for cancer research and drug development simulations.